-Additional archaeological and cultural heritage studies will be conducted where known or potential resources may be affected by the project, and the results and findings of these studies will inform the need for further assessments or other mitigation measures that may need to be implemented during construction.
-Areas with potential for archaeological resources (as identified in the Stage 1 Archaeological Assessment conducted for the project) will undergo a Stage 2 Archaeological Assessment field survey to identify if any artifacts are present, and if further studies (e.g., Stage 3 Archaeological Assessment) are required.
+Additional archaeological and cultural heritage studies will be conducted where known or potential resources may be affected by the project.
+And the results and findings of these studies will inform the need for further assessments or other mitigation measures that may need to be implemented during construction.

+Areas with potential for archaeological resources as identified in the Stage 1 Archaeological Assessment, are now undergoing Stage 2 surveys.
+These began in Fall 2023 and will continue in 2024.

-Explore more about what we studied and found in Section 7.3 of the ESR.
+Explore more about what we studied and found in Section 7.3 of the Final ESR.